FarronF/limerick-council-meetings/meetings/2023/03/03-Joint Policing Committee Meeting/Minutes - Special Joint Policing Committee Meeting - 23rd December 2022.md

 to purchase such large quantities of property.
 He referred to two properties which the Council sought

-Councillors approval to sell and he asked that these two properties be taken off the market, refurbished--- and given to worthy tenants.
+Councillors approval to sell and he asked that these two properties be taken off the market, refurbished
+---
+and given to worthy tenants.
 He welcomed Minister Harris’s visit to Rathkeale and added that law and

 order is becoming a serious problem, not just in Rathkeale but nationally.
 Gardaí need legislation to be